 All students are members of a homeroom class.
 Homeroom teachers will often be the first to identify a student who is having difficulties.
 Parents or guardians/caregivers with concerns about a student should contact his homeroom teacher, or the year-level Dean.

-The Director of Pastoral Care works with homeroom teachers, year-level Deans, Assistant Deans, the Dean of International Students, the Guidance Counsellor, the Learning Support Department and the Careers and Transition Department.
-The Director of Special Character and the School Chaplain are also utilised within the Pastoral Care system.
+The Director of Pastoral Care works with homeroom teachers, year-level Deans, Assistant Deans, the Dean of International Students, the Guidance Counsellors, the Learning Support Department and the Careers and Transition Department.
+The Director of Special Character is also utilised within the Pastoral Care system.
 These staff members meet regularly to discuss the pastoral and academic needs of students from Years 7 to 13.
 The purpose of these meetings is to:

 - reinforce and recognise achievement and appropriate behaviour